Introduction to Principles of Project Management

 5. Organizational Alignment

 This principle is like the bedrock for the whole project management strategy because if we understand this principle, deeply we see that this principle talks about the proper alignment of the organization, which means that there should be a proper channel in the communication, whether it is flowing from top to bottom and whether it is from bottom to top.
 This is important because communication plays an important role in the project.
-Like if there are some changes in the policy of the project and there is no proper communication so it may hit the performance at last.
+Like if there are some changes in the policy of the project and there is no proper communication, it may hit the performance at last.
 So there should be “Organisational alignment” in every firm.

 6. Measurement and Accountability

-Finally, when the project is completed, there should be a proper measurement of all the parameters so that before delivering, every doubt would be cleared.
+Finally, when the project is completed, there should be a proper measurement of all the parameters so that every doubt would be cleared before delivery.
 Also, measurement leads to accountability because if there is some fault in some part of the project, the employee who works on that part is solely accountable for that.
 So the principle of “Measurement and accountability” is to act as a check and balance for the whole project, and this is not an exaggeration to say that this is the sole of the project management.
 As far as the other dimensions are concerned regarding accountability, all are taken care of in this.

 We had discussed all the principles of project management in a detailed manner, and we learn that these principles are very important for every project, but there are also some cons of these principles, or we can say that there is a need for changes in these principles as well.
 If we talk about the present scenario, everything is going modernized and with these many changes are occurring in the working pattern of different projects but still, now we are using these traditional principles to run the project which needs new ideas and modern principles because in new projects there are more stringent peculiarities.
 So to address these problems in the new world, there is a need for new and advanced principles that understand the present scenario and provide a solution to such a problem.
-If this thing is not possible, then there is also an option of amendment in these principles by adding some new thoughts and ideas in it, instead of focusing on new principles.
+If this thing is not possible, then there is also an option of amendment in these principles by adding some new thoughts and ideas instead of focusing on new principles.

 This is a guide to the Principles of Project Management.
-Here we discuss the overview and the top 6 principles of Project Management in detail.
+Here we discuss the overview and the top 6 principles of project management in detail.
 You may also look at the following articles to learn more –